Wanna publish a book?

 But there’s a new kid in town, and it’s indie publishing.
 Indie publishing gives you the freedom to write what you want, publish when you want, and promote how you want.
 Let’s look at the pros and cons of each route and see where you land.

-Self-publishing (indie publishing)
+Reasons for Self-publishing (indie publishing)

 Self-publishing means you’re in charge.
 You don’t go through an agent, editor, or publishing house–it’s all you from start to finish.
 Some people might find this harrowing, some might find it exciting!
 (I’m in the latter.)